The Dirty on Tap Water

 - Reverse Osmosis Filters: remove many impurities and about 70% fluoride, but removes natural minerals as well, so you have to add minerals back into the water.

-- Distillation Filters: similar to reverse osmosis filters but also removes all healthy minerals.
+- Distillation Filters: are similar to reverse osmosis filters but also removes all healthy minerals.

 - Ion Exchange Filters: removes heavy metals and charged ions, but does not remove other types of contaminants as effectively.